sfbrigade/datasci-housing-pipeline/README.md

   - Size of project vs speed of getting on market?
   - A way to gauge compliance with Nov 2016's Measure X

-## How do I access the data?

-See data/README.md for information about analyzing the data.
-The data is checked into the repository under `data/cleaned`, and you should not need to download it yourself for most purposes.

 ## Links
 The pipeline [dataset](https://data.sfgov.org/Housing-and-Buildings/San-Francisco-Development-Pipeline-2015-Quarter-4/ra2x-jzmk)